Jacqueline Jackson: Peace activism

 In 1979, Jackson traveled with activist Jack O'Dell to Beirut to speak to Palestinian leaders, including Yasser Arafat.
 Writing for Ebony in 1984, journalist Hans Massaquoi stated Jackson was "an eloquent spokesperson for oppressed minorities, including Black women."
 In 1985, Jackson led a delegation of 10 women to Ethiopia, Sudan, and Somalia for relief efforts during droughts across those countries.

 In 2001, Jackson was arrested at Camp Garcia Vieques in Vieques, Puerto Rico with nine other activists for misdemeanor trespassing while protesting the United States Navy's bombing tests in the area.
 She was ordered to comply with a strip search and body cavity search; while she lifted her breasts and undressed, she would not comply with the body cavity search.
 Because of the incident, she was placed in solitary confinement.
 She was held in jail in San Juan for 10 days, refusing to post the $3000 bail.
 During the stint in jail, she rejected several meals.
 Jesse came to meet her when she was released.
 She stated, "This has been a very humiliating experience and dehumanizing experience for me."
 She received the Peace & Justice Award from Rainbow/PUSH for her efforts during the protest.

 Jackson was the recipient of an Honorary Doctor of Humane Letters from North Carolina A&T State University in May 2021 "for a lifetime of dedicated service".
+She was also, along with her husband, the recipient of a Nigerian chieftaincy title.